uttarashekar/ghc_2020_aws_workshop/README.md

 ---
 To ensure that you do not get charged for the resources created during this workshop, let's go ahead and delete the resources that we have created.
 1. Go to your AWS Console and type `Cloudformation` in your search box
-2. Click on your stack that starts with `amplify-ghc2020newsbulletin-dev` (the one that is NOT marked as `NESTED.
-The description`)
+2. Click on your stack that starts with `amplify-awsworkshop-dev` (the one that is NOT marked as `NESTED.
+The description will indicate that this is the root stack`)
 3. Click on the `Delete` button.
 This will delete all the resources that you created for this project.
 4. Feel free to not delete it if you want to experiment with the codebase some more.